St Alban the Martyr, Birmingham: Present day

 St Alban's Church stands in the Anglo-Catholic tradition of the Church of England.
 The parish had passed Resolutions A and B of the Priests (Ordination of Women) Measure 1993, meaning they rejected the ordination of women, but these expired in 2016.
 They also voted on Alternative Episcopal Oversight, but this was rejected.
 In 2017, they voted on the replacement of Resolutions A and B, the Resolution under the House of Bishops' Declaration: "This was not carried, with equal votes for and against."
 This means that the parish would now accept a woman priest.

 Architecture

 The cruciform building is in red brick, with dressings in ashlar.
-The tower and spire were added in 1938 by Edwin Francis Reynolds.

 The interior features a stained glass east window by Henry Payne and, in the south chapel, a copper Arts and Crafts triptych with painted panels, by local artists Kate and Myra Bunce and donated by them in 1919 in memory of their sisters and parents.

 A Birmingham Civic Society blue plaque honouring the Bunce sisters was unveiled at St Alban's in September 2015, by the Lord Mayor of Birmingham.